 These days, Manchukuo is a name mostly known to dedicated historians.
-If it comes up, it is usually in the context of the Qing Emperor Puyi’s humiliating life in the Japanese client state, created after the Japanese invasion of September 1931 and which crumbled in the face of a massive Soviet incursion in August 1945 without putting up much of a struggle.
+If it comes up, it is usually in the context of the Qing Emperor Puyi’s humiliating life in the Japanese client state, which was created after the Japanese invasion of September 1931 and then crumbled in the face of a massive Soviet incursion in August 1945 without putting up much of a struggle.
 In these stories, Manchukuo is generally thought of as a typical colony.
 Japan’s wartime pan-Asianist exercise, being a folly and a lie, became totally bankrupt at the end of the war and disappeared into thin air.
 The Cold War quickly rewrote the geopolitics of the region.

 But during its lifetime, the Japanese colony was a highly unusual exercise in the history of imperialism.
 The harsh realities of Chinese life under the regime existed side-by-side with an ambitious pan-Asian ideological experiment.
-Japan’s tradition of technocratic modernization played a central role in Manchukuo’s governing bodies, like the Concordia Association, the one-party state’s governing apparatus, and in the so-called South Manchuria Railway Company Research Department, a RAND Corporation-like research institution which ended up running much of Manchukuo’s development.
+Japan’s tradition of technocratic modernization played a central role in Manchukuo’s governing bodies like the Concordia Association, the one-party state’s governing apparatus, and in the so-called South Manchuria Railway Company Research Department, a RAND Corporation-like research institution which ended up running much of Manchukuo’s development.

 This interest in technocratic modernization did not remain within established ideological confines; many radical ideas, anything that could inform development, found a receptive audience.
-For example even socialist ideas and Soviet policies informed the actions of Japanese technocrats and intellectuals, with a number of Japanese Marxists joining Manchukuo’s institutions after fleeing persecution in Japan itself.
+For example, even socialist ideas and Soviet policies informed the actions of Japanese technocrats and intellectuals, with a number of Japanese Marxists joining Manchukuo’s institutions after fleeing persecution in Japan itself.
 These Marxist exiles drew up industrial Five-Year Plans and promoted agricultural collectivisation, until they too fell afoul of the army-led purges of the political left in the early 1940s.
 Under the slogan of “Five Races Under One Union,” pan-Asianists in Manchukuo’s institutions attempted to put their ideas into practice, even finding themselves caught up or participating in movements against Japanese imperialism.

 Kenkoku University—the highest academic institution in Manchukuo from 1938 until 1945—was the educational center of the pan-Asianist experiment.
 Its students came from all over Asia under Japanese rule to learn how to modernize Asia.
 After the war, they maintained contact with each other while they assumed important roles in East Asia’s postwar order—some of their careers lasting until the 1990s.
 The legacy of Kenkoku lived on in their political achievements.
-Across East Asia, alumni implemented their goals of national liberation and state-led industrialization in the region’s postwar states and on all sides of the Cold War divide.
+Across East Asia, alumni implemented their goals of national liberation and state-led industrialization in the region’s postwar states, and on all sides of the Cold War divide.
 By inculcating the region’s rising elites, Manchukuo’s rulers secured an unlikely legacy.
 While the Japanese empire met its end, its tradition of technocratic state-building endured as East Asia’s new leaders drew on their Japanese training to build its successor regimes.

 Kenkoku University and its Pan-Asian Order